Best Early Black Friday 2020 Deals From Amazon, Walmart, Macy's & More

-Best Early Black Friday 2020 Deals From Walmart, Amazon, Nordstrom, Macy's, Target, Best Buy & Many More
+Best Early Black Friday 2020 Deals From Walmart, Amazon, Coach, Nordstrom, Macy's, Target, Best Buy & More

 November is here, so naturally it's time to start thinking about Black Friday and Cyber Monday.
 It's holiday shopping season, and these are the rules.

 As the winter holidays inch closer, so do the deals on everything from wellness and beauty products and designer shoes to home decor, kitchen tools and electronics.
-This year, shoppers can expect the holiday shopping season to be more spread out -- making for a less stressful November and December -- with so many Black Friday deals already available from retailers like Amazon, Walmart, Target, Overstock and others.
+This year, shoppers can expect the holiday shopping season to be more spread out -- making for a less stressful November and December -- with so many Black Friday deals already available from retailers like Amazon, Walmart, Coach, Lululemon, Macy's, Sephora, Kate Spade, Nordstrom, Shopbop, Wayfair, Ulta Beauty, Kohl's, Nordstrom Rack, Zulily, Vitamix Target, Overstock and others.

 With 2020's major pivot to online sales and some brick-and-mortar stores remaining closed on Thanksgiving Day, there's never been a better time to knock out all of your gift shopping from the comfort of your couch.
 And if you need a new couch, many of those will be on sale too.